xhundo/web_project_2/README.md

 Plans on imporving the project would include the following:

 - Background animations
-- Implemntation of widgets & interactive buttons.
+- Implementation of widgets & interactive buttons.
 - More use of gradiant backrounds.
 - CSS animations for buttons.
 - Interactive forms/css animated.